magronp/spectrogram-inversion/README.md

 #  Spectrogram inversion algorithms for audio source separation

-This repository contains the code for reproducing the experiments in our paper entitled [Spectrogram inversion for audio source separation via alternating projection algorithms](https://arxiv.org/abs/2010.10255), submitted at the European Signal Processing Conference (EUSIPCO) 2023.
+This repository contains the code for reproducing the experiments in our paper entitled [Spectrogram Inversion for Audio Source Separation via Consistency, Mixing, and Magnitude Constraints](https://arxiv.org/abs/2010.10255), submitted in a conference.

 ## Setup